QubesOS/qubes-doc/WindowsTools3.md

 - Qubes Core Agent: qrexec agent and services.
 Needed for proper integration with Qubes.
 - Qubes GUI Agent: video driver and gui agent that enable seamless showing of Windows applications on the secure Qubes desktop.

-It's probably a good idea to install a VNC server in the VM before installing QTW.
+**In testing VMs only** it's probably a good idea to install a VNC server before installing QTW.
 If something goes very wrong with the Qubes gui agent, a VNC server should still allow access to the OS.

 Verbose installation
 --------------------